 OnClassical digital HD (FLAC); MfiT & standard quality (WAV):

-Alessandro Taverna, one of the best emerging Italian talents, just returned from a tour with famous conductor Lorin Maazel, makes an elegant and precise performance of the famous Beethoven's piano masterworks.
+Alessandro Taverna, one of the best emerging Italian talents, makes an elegant and precise performance of the famous Beethoven's piano masterworks.
 In not few moments he recalls the musically perfect style of renowned pian Italian myth Arturo Benedetti Michelangeli to which he has been compared by the critics.

 The recording has been done using Neumann small-capsule microphones (series 140) and natural reverberation.
 The piano is a Steinway D 274 (1986).